Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a property are undeniable.

 'We had originally planned to add a more traditional pool to the terrace, but decided that an infinity edge was the perfect way to spotlight the property's steeply pitched, wooded terrain.'

-4. Keep the pool area hidden from the rest of the garden
+4. Keep the pool area hidden from the rest of the backyard

 Swimming pools need not be rectangular slabs of blue hidden away in a corner.
-Good designs should work with your garden, rather than against its natural flow.
+Good designs should work with your backyard, rather than against its natural flow.

 Russell Page, the influential mid-20th century garden designer, had a good deal to say about swimming pools.
 Spending much of his later career designing fine gardens in the Mediterranean for his wealthy clients, he found that pools were usually required.